Aarav7162/rssi_location_triangulation/README.md

    - `PAN <angle>`
    - `TILT <angle>`
    - `(PAN, TILT) = (x, y)` for simultaneous updates.
-4. Angle values are constrained between 0 and 180 degrees.
+4. Angle values are constrained between 0 and 180 degrees virtually, and 0 to 90 degrees physically.
 5. The servos stay where you last set them.
 There’s no auto-reset or auto-centering.
 6. While you issue servo commands, anchor1 continues scanning WiFi, detecting `tagESP`, and sending RSSI values to Blynk.

-### The Upgrade
-This makes anchor1 a more capable node: it now provides axis control alongside signal monitoring.
-Useful for sensor alignment, small radar-like demos, or any setup where you want to control orientation without extra hardware.
+7. The servo system now supports two modes:
+   - MANUAL (default): user sends commands over Serial.
+   - AUTO: the device polls Blynk Cloud V201 every 1 sec and moves automatically.

 ## Prerequisites (Windows)
 1. Python 3.8and installed.